robamu/system-configurator/README.md

 # Command Line Configurator Utility

-Python script to set up the command line and development environment in a new Unix environment or for MinGW and git on Windows.
+This is a personal README which includes steps and utilities to set up a convenient development environment on Windows and Linux.
+It includes a Python script to set up the command line and development environment in a new Unix environment or for MinGW and git on Windows.

 # Windows